Conferences & Events

 Brothers of Excellence Programs

-Brothers of Excellence Luncheon 2023
+Brothers of Excellence Conference 2024

-Conference Mission
+Conference Mission:

 The Brothers of Excellence Conference will provide college Men of Color with the knowledge and community connections to: